Cadet Pilot Programme at

 • Eligibility Icon

-Minimum Educational Qualification should be: Higher Secondary (10+2) with a minimum score of 50% (Fifty Five Percent) each in English, Physics and Mathematics.
-The requirements of the education qualification may differ on the basis of the courses opted for under the Pilot Programme
+Minimum Educational Qualification should be: Higher Secondary (10+2) with a minimum score of 50% (Fifty-Five Percent) in English, Physics and Mathematics.
+The requirements of the educational qualification may differ depending on the courses opted for under the Pilot Programme

 • Eligibility Icon